shankarchawla1776/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a high school sophomore in Phoenix, Arizona and attent Phoenix Country Day School.
 My interestes include neuromuscular biomechanics as well as neural and computational systems.
 I have explored these interests in numerous professional enviornments in academia, startups, and competitions.
+Please reach out if you want to see my CV or talk about anything!
-{style="text-align: justify;"}
+- Email: shankarchawla9101112 [at] gmail [dot] com {style="text-align: justify;"}